A vanishing theorem for tautological classes of aspherical manifolds: Vanishing criteria for tautological classes of aspherical manifolds

-We do not know of an aspherical manifold whose fundamental group is not contained in $\CP$ and therefore pose as a question in \cref{questions} whether this is generally the case.
-One might in fact guess that $\B(\Gamma/\C(\Gamma))$ is a Poincar\'e complex for the fundamental group $\Gamma$ of an aspherical manifold.
-While this is true whenever $\Gamma/\C(\Gamma)$ is of type $F$, in the next section we will give a counterexample to show that it need not have type $F$ in general.
+We do not know of an aspherical manifold whose fundamental group is not contained in $\CP$ (we pose as a question in \cref{questions} whether this is generally the case).
+One might in fact guess that $\B(\Gamma/\C(\Gamma))$ is a Poincar\'e complex whenever $\Gamma$ is the fundamental group of an aspherical manifold.
+This is true if both $\C(\Gamma)$ and $\Gamma/\C(\Gamma)$ are of type $F$, by the 2-out-of-3 property for Poincar\'e spaces for fibrations of \emph{finite} complexes \cite{Gottlieb2}.
+But the group $\Gamma/\C(\Gamma)$ is not even torsion-free in general: For example for $M$ one of the manifolds constructed in \cite{CWY} as counterexamples to a conjecture about free $S^1$-actions on aspherical manifolds with non-trivial centre, $\Gamma/\C(\Gamma)$ contains a non-trivial element of order $2$, and thus cannot even admit a finite dimensional model of its classifying space.